Free Kitchen Hacks eBook

 Close Up of Mediterranean Quinoa Bowl

-• Vegetable broth.
-To cook the quinoa in to infuse flavor.
+We’re cooking the quinoa in vegetable broth to infuse flavor.
+You can grab some at the store or make your own from veggie scraps.
 For a lower sodium option, you can choose to cook your quinoa in water.

-• Leafy greens.
-Like spinach, arugula, spring mix, water cress, or any other greens of your choice.
+Any leafy greens work here, like spinach, arugula, spring mix, water cress, or any other greens of your choice.
+You’ll need canned or pre-soaked chickpeas.

 Ingredients for Mediterranean Quinoa Bowl including chickpeas, leafy greens, hummus, pepper, salt, vegetable broth, feta, grape tomatoes, red onion, garlic, quinoa, and olive oil